Katsuki Bakugo

-As a child, Katsuki often bullied the Quirkless Izuku Midoriya.
+As a child, Katsuki bullied his childhood best friend, the Quirkless Izuku Midoriya.
 However, after they both entered U.A.
 High School and Katsuki lost to Izuku in training, he began to see him differently.
 After Katsuki is kidnapped by the League of Villains, All Might loses his Quirk in the process of saving him, which made him blame himself for All Might's retirement, though All Might later reassures him it was not his fault.
-Katsuki later becomes one of the only people who knows the true nature of Izuku's Quirk.
+Katsuki later becomes one of the only people who knows the true nature of Izuku's Quirk as Izuku trusts him with this secret and so did All Might.

-Katsuki has received positive reviews from critics, with many praising his character development throughout the series and his relationship with Izuku.
-The voice performances in both Japanese and English dub were also received praise.
+Katsuki is voiced by Nobuhiko Okamoto in Japanese and Clifford Chapin in English.
+His character has received positive reviews from critics, with many praising his development throughout the series and his relationship with Izuku.
+The voice performances in both Japanese and English dub also received praise.
 The character has also consistently ranked in the series' popularity polls, most commonly he placed first.

 Creation and conception

 In the first draft of the series, Katsuki was a genius with a nice personality, though Horikoshi scrapped this idea because it was too boring.
-Instead, he decided to make the character nasty and unlikeable.
-Horikoshi originally intended to keep Katsuki with the nasty and unlikable personality, though later decided to give him development so people wouldn't hate him.
+Instead, he decided to make the character ruthless and ambitious.
+Horikoshi originally intended to keep Katsuki with the unempathetic personality, though later decided to give him development into a kinder person as the story went on.
 After the series' anime adaptation premiered, Horikoshi began writing the character with Nobuhiko Okamoto's voice in mind.
 Horikoshi had not expected Katsuki to become a popular character, so he was surprised to see the character rank well in the popularity polls.

 Katsuki's English voice actor, Clifford Chapin, has commented that he often has to end recording sessions early due to his voice getting worn out from all the screaming the character does.
 Chapin prefers voice acting the more calmer and emotional scenes with the character, even making the character accidentally sound too vulnerable at times.